MarniSaiSanjay/notes-app/README.md

 # notes-app
-This is a notes app website
+This is a notes app website made by Marni Sai sanjay